 The fact that, to date, the Recorder editions are missing is even beyond the concept of "historical amnesia" or "collective forgetting" (Discussion Guide, p.
 28).
-To be clear: amnesia implies someone had something to forget; "reinterpreting historical events through a selective revisionist lens" implies there is something to reinterpret.
-The issue here is since the Recorder newspapers are missing, we do not know what was published in the first place.
+To make clear: amnesia implies someone had something to forget; "reinterpreting historical events through a selective revisionist lens" implies there is something to reinterpret.
+The issue is we do not know what was published in the first place.

-This is a new form of manipulating history equal to the use of the "memory hole" in the workings of the "Ministry of Truth" throughout Orwell's dystopian 1984, or the antics of the former Soviet Union under Stalin or Khrushchev which would simply erase a suddenly disesteemed comrade the Communist Party wanted removed from any official state photos.
+This is a new form of manipulating history equal to the use of the "memory hole" 7 in the workings of the "Ministry of Truth" throughout Orwell's dystopian 1984, or the antics of the former Soviet Union under Stalin or Khrushchev which would simply erase a suddenly disesteemed comrade the Communist Party wanted removed from any official state historical photos.